davelindell/davelindell.github.io/_pages/joining.md

 * **machine learning:** neural scene representations, generative modeling, editable and interpretable representations, neural rendering, applications to computational imaging and multiview reconstruction

 **Graduate Students**<br>If you would like to join the group as a Master's or PhD student, you can apply directly to the [CS department](https://web.cs.toronto.edu/graduate/prospective).
-The site will open for applications in early October 2022.
+The site will open for applications in early October.
 You should list me by name in your application and explain how our research interests are aligned.
 Please also complete this [Google form](https://forms.gle/sPDkUJxawYv4mM2FA) to ensure I see your application.

 If you'd like more information about doing a PhD in Canada, here is a [nice article](https://yongyuanxi.medium.com/myths-about-graduate-school-in-computer-science-in-canada-eca365370415) written by Towaki Takikawa, a current student in the department.